XiamenAir Flight 8667: Aftermath

 After the airport reopened, representatives from XiamenAir stated that they would send seven planes to Manila within the day to transport the nearly 2,000 XiamenAir passengers that had been stranded at the airport, and send a team to work with Philippine aviation authorities in the accident investigation.
 CAAP officials announced that the pilot and the first officer of the crashed plane had been barred from leaving the country pending the results of the accident investigation.
 A Philippine presidential spokesperson hinted at the possibility of criminal charges being filed against the pilot for reckless imprudence resulting in damages.
 However, a CAAP representative revealed that the pilot and first officer had been allowed to leave the country in the last week of August.

 Four days after the accident, XiamenAir issued a statement apologizing to all of the airport passengers affected by the incident and pledging to assist Philippine authorities.
 The airline agreed to pay the costs of removing the aircraft and stated that they had provided water and more than 55,000 meals to the travelers that had been impacted by the closure of the airport.
-On August 22, MIAA announced that XiamenAir would have to pay MIAA at least 15 million Philippine pesos (USD$) to cover the costs of removing the damaged aircraft from the runway.
+On August 22, MIAA announced that XiamenAir would have to pay MIAA at least 15 million Philippine pesos (US$) to cover the costs of removing the damaged aircraft from the runway.
 The announcement added that that figure was only an initial estimate and left it up to affected passengers to file lawsuits to recover personal damages.
 Cebu Pacific and Philippine Airlines announced that they were considering lawsuits against XiamenAir for damages, revenue losses, and inconvenience from the accident.
-By the end of August the estimated fines had increased to ₱33 million (USD$).
+By the end of August the estimated fines had increased to ₱33 million (US$).
 In October, officials announced that the airline had already paid half the fine, with the second payment expected shortly.
-A 2020 study in the Philippine Transportation Journal concluded that the overall cost to the Philippine economy from the accident amounted to ₱2.27 billion (USD$).
+A 2020 study in the Philippine Transportation Journal concluded that the overall cost to the Philippine economy from the accident amounted to ₱2.27 billion (US$).

 The accident and the closure of the airport led to calls to expand the airport or to construct or expand additional airports in the region to prevent similar economic disruptions if a similar incident were to occur in the future.
 Those proposals included the construction of a new terminal for Clark International Airport to increase passenger capacity, the expansion of Ninoy Aquino International Airport with new terminals and runways, and the construction of a new international airport at Bulakan, Bulacan.
-In addition, Senator Richard Gordon stressed the need to reopen the closed Subic Bay International Airport to relieve congestion at NAIA.
+In addition, Senator Dick Gordon stressed the need to reopen the closed Subic Bay International Airport to relieve congestion at NAIA.